TCP Fast Open

 listen 80 fastopen=256

 As previously mentioned, using the TCP Fast Open extension can help further reduce network latency by allowing data to be sent earlier.
-This is especially useful for website visitors who are a great distance away from the origin server therefore increasing round trip times.
-Although there will likely be some configuration required at the server level, this may prove to be beneficial if you are experiencing network latency issues or need another method to help improve page load times for returning users.
+This is especially useful for website visitors who are far from the origin server, increasing round trip times.
+Although some configuration will likely be required at the server level, this may prove beneficial if you are experiencing network latency issues or need another method to help improve page load times for returning users.